Full Review of WinZip – Zip UnZip Tool – All your files belong to us

 WinZip is a legendary application, a patriarch in the world of archiving software so to say.
 It has been around for almost 27 years, making its debut in 1991, when the personal computers were large, slow and consumed as much electricity as a fridge.
 And floppy disks were still a thing.
 Do you get that nostalgic, tear-jerking feel?

-Anyway, WinZip Computing released the mobile application in 2012 and as for the beginning of 2018, it’s been downloaded more than 50 million times.
+Anyway, WinZip Computing released the mobile application in 2012 and as for the beginning of 2018, it’s been got more than 50 million times.
 Not bad.

 For: iPhone, iPod Touch, iPad, Android